Last Updated: April 9,

 At specialized centers, doctors can diagnose AD correctly up to

 90 percent of the time.
 Doctors use several tools to diagnose

 "probable" AD, including:

-- questions about the person's general health, past medical
+- Medical History: General health, past medical

-- tests of memory, problem solving, attention, counting, and
+problem solving, attention, and language abilities are

 Sometimes these test results help the doctor find other possible